atmshop/authy-wordpress/README.md

 # Authy Wordpress Plugin

 Add [Authy](http://www.authy.com) two-factor authentication to WordPress.
-Users opt in for an added level of security that relies on random codes from their mobile devices.

-## Description

-Enable the plugin, enter your [Authy](http://www.authy.com/) API keys, and your users can enable Authy on their accounts.

-Once users configure Authy through their WordPress user profiles, any login attempts will require an Authy token in addition to the account username and password.
+With Authy you can control all aspects of Two Factor Authentication for your Wordpress Blog.

 ## Installation

+1. Get your Authy API Key at www.authy.com/signup.
-1. Install the plugin either via your site's dashboard, or by downloading the plugin from WordPress.org and uploading the files to your server.
+2. Install the plugin either via your site's dashboard, or by downloading the plugin from WordPress.org and uploading the files to your server.
-2. Activate plugin through the WordPress Plugins menu.
+3. Activate plugin through the WordPress Plugins menu.
-3. Navigate to Settings > Authy for WP to enter your Authy API keys.
+4. Navigate to Settings > Authy for WP to enter your Authy API keys.

+## Frequently Asked Questions

 ## How can a user enable authy?